If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

-It takes about five years to develop a full Staghorn Fern, but you can always do some pruning to encourage it.
+Developing a full Staghorn Fern takes about five years, but you can always do some pruning to encourage it.

-Don’t use sharp objects like knives as the rhizome is very delicate.
+Don’t use sharp objects like knives, as the rhizome is delicate.

 6. Control the Infestation of Pests and Diseases

-One of the significant problems for stags is crown rot which is caused by Bacillus subtilis.
-It is tough to get rid of as they usually rot from the edges.
+One of the significant problems for stags is crown rot caused by Bacillus subtilis which is tough to eliminate as they usually rot from the edges.